jhs/template-bootstrap/README.md

 * app.js
 * theme.css

-To use a bootswatch template, simply copy over the appropriate variables.less file and run gulp.
+To use a bootswatch template, simply copy over the appropriate variables.less file and run grunt from bower_components/bootstrap.
 Style-tile.html will give you a feel for how the theme will look.
 You can make further customizations globally in variables.less or on a more local basis in customized-components.less.